-- That the person: - has not been declared insolvent or provisionally insolvent - has not been placed under liquidation, provisional liquidation or business rescue; and - is not subject to any pending proceedings which may lead to an outcome above
+- That the person: - has not been declared insolvent or provisionally insolvent or be an unrehabilitated insolvent - has not been placed under liquidation, provisional liquidation or business rescue; and - is not subject to any pending proceedings which may lead to an outcome above - If a representative who is a natural person is sequestrated after their appointment, the FSP who appointed the Rep may only allow the representative to continue to act on behalf of the FSP if the FSP implements appropriate measures to mitigate any risks that may arise for clients or the FSP as a result of the representative being sequestrated

 Please note, in the 2008 Fit & Proper requirements, it has not been necessary for KI's or Reps to be financially sound, however, with the April 2018 updates, the above now apply.
-Therefore, financial soundness & operational ability again is now part of the Fit & Proper for Reps, but only insofar it applies to Reps.
+Therefore, financial soundness again is now part of the Fit & Proper for Reps, but only insofar it applies to Reps, which applies to the above only.

-- And if a JURISTIC Representative is appointed (not a natural person, i.e. a company), that: - sufficient operational ability and financial resources to perform the activities for which it is appointed as a representative; and such appointment does not: - materially increase any risk to the FSP or to the fair treatment of its clients; - materially impair the quality of the governance framework of the FSP, including the FSP's ability to manage its risks and meet its legal and regulatory obligations; - compromise the fair treatment of or continuous and satisfactory service to clients; - prevent the FSP from acting in the best interests of its clients;
+- And if a JURISTIC Representative is appointed (not a natural person, i.e. a company), that: - sufficient operational ability and financial resources to perform the activities for which it is appointed as a representative; and such appointment does not:

-result in key decision-making responsibilities being removed from the FSP
+- materially increase any risk to the FSP or to the fair treatment of its clients; - materially impair the quality of the governance framework of the FSP, including the FSP's ability to manage its risks and meet its legal and regulatory obligations; - compromise the fair treatment of or continuous and satisfactory service to clients; - prevent the FSP from acting in the best interests of its clients; - result in key decision-making responsibilities being removed from the FSP